 June 29-July 2, 2018

-After a day of learning from the plants what their ‘medicine’ is, in the second day of the workshop participants will be immersed in a day-long exercise in intuitive healing, With a simple but revelatory series of steps, Steven walks us through many gates into a deeper realm of intimacy with the wild plants around the farm.
+In the second day of the workshop, after a day of examples of what plant ‘medicine’ is, participants will be immersed in a full day intuitive healing exercise.
+With a simple but revelatory series of steps, Steven walks us through many gates into a deeper realm of intimacy with the wild plants around the farm.
 At the end of the second day in sacred circle we’ll voluntarily share our insights and intuitions.
 With the support of Steven’s intimate knowledge of the herbs, as well as books (as ‘objective’ and historic guides), the insights from our journeys with the plants often come together with startling accuracy.